PopovEvgeniy/mugenconfigeditor/readme.txt

                                 MUGEN CONFIG EDITOR

-                                  Version 1.7.7.1
+                                  Version 1.7.8

                          This software made by Popov Evgeniy Alekseyevich

 System requirement

-Windows 98 or higher for 32-bit system
+Windows 2000 or higher for 32-bit system
 Windows Vista or higher for 64-bit system

 Program description

-This program is a simple editor for edit mugen configuration files.
+This program is a simple editor for mugen configuration files.

 Supported file types